o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 1. Create a new prefab with an entity in it with a mesh component.
 1. Assign the cube Mesh_A from shapes.fbx to this component.
 1. Save and quit the Editor.
-1. Replace the shapes.fbx file in your project with shapes_2.fbx.
+1. Replace the shapes.fbx file in your project with shapes_2.fbx, renaming shapes_2.fbx to shapes.fbx and saving it over the previous file.
 1. Load the Editor.
 1. Load the prefab you saved earlier.
-1. Notice that the mesh on the entiyt component is still Mesh_A, but now visually looks like the cylinder.
+1. Notice that the mesh on the entity component is still Mesh_A, but now visually looks like the cylinder.

-This happens because scene processing tracks the meshes by name, and by swapping the names between the meshes you've replaced which product assets are which.
-The prefab tracks the outgoing product asset reference via asset ID.
-When I tested this locally, my Mesh_A azmodel had the Product Asset ID {00431C65-528C-570B-8A52-5D43679BBFAC}:270123712, and Mesh_B has the asset ID {00431C65-528C-570B-8A52-5D43679BBFAC}:285065766.
-When I swapped the FBX files, the node within the file named Mesh_A still had that same first ID, but the geometry was a cylinder now, changing what it looked like in the prefab.
+This happens because scene processing generates Sub IDs based on the node's name.
+The prefab was tracking the outgoing asset reference via this ID, so the node name is functionally what is used to track references to individual Product Assets generated from the source FBX.

 Note that in this case, this behavior is 100% intentional.
 There is no code issue in this example.
 In this case, if this change was not intended by the FBX author, it is a content bug.
 The following sections will cover how to identify and correct issues like this.